 On this basis simply recruiting creative people is not enough in its own right.
 The organisation also needs to be play it's part in two critical areas:

-2. Combine that new knowledge to come up with creative ideas: Provide an environment that provokes and encourages the combination of knowledge to come up with new ideas - one way to do this might be by sprinkling change agents across the organisation, people whose sole job it is to challenge the status quo and look for ways to change, or simply mix up your teams, create cross functional teams or teams focused on something seemingly random that feeds a collective passion or interest.
+2. Combine that new knowledge to come up with creative ideas: Provide an environment that provokes and encourages new ideas - one way to do this might be by sprinkling change agents across the organisation, people whose sole job it is to challenge the status quo and look for ways to change, or simply mix up your teams, create cross functional teams or teams focused on something seemingly random that feeds a collective passion or interest.

 Plant your change makers.
 Change doesn’t just happen, like anything in life it requires passion, motivation, commitment and focus.

 Their job is to encourage and mentor people to embrace their creativity and change.
 They will question and provoke - ‘yes that’s s good idea let’s see if it works?
 Have you thought of looking at it this way?
 What about if we started again?
 Why can’t we do that?
 Let's just try, whats the worse that can happen, It's ok to fail, What did we learn?’

 Give them budgets, empower them, trust them.